What Is Quantity Surveying and How Does It Differ in the U.S.?

 Why Quantity Surveying Matters in U.S. Construction

-Quantity surveying offers several benefits that are particularly important in the U.S. The peculiarity of the States is that construction projects often involve multiple stakeholders, complex regulations, and tight timelines.
+Construction quantity surveying offers several benefits that are particularly important in the U.S. The peculiarity of the States is that construction projects often involve multiple stakeholders, complex regulations, and tight timelines.

 Cost Control